Liana Burgess: Academic life

 Macellari was born in Porto Civitanova, Italy, in 1929.
 Her mother was an amateur poet and artist, Contessa Maria Lucrezia Pasi della Pergola, and her father was Gilberto Macellari, a photographer and actor.
 Her father died in the Second World War.
 Macellari had a sister who was later killed in a mountaineering accident.
 Macellari learnt the English language by reading the novelist Henry James.

-Macellari studied at the University of Bologna and the University of Paris and was the recipient of a Fulbright Fellowship which enabled her to study literature in the United States, at Mount Holyoke College.
+Macellari studied at the University of Bologna and the University of Paris and was the recipient of a Fulbright Fellowship which enabled her to study literature in South Hadley, Massachusetts in the United States, at Mount Holyoke College.
 Shortly after her move to America, Macellari met and married Benjamin Johnson, an African-American translator of Italo Svevo.
 Shortly after their marriage the couple separated and were finally divorced in 1967.

 After moving to Rome in the late 1950s Macellari founded a theatre company and after having an affair with Englishman Roy Halliday, moved to London with him.
 Halliday later drowned when sailing in the Atlantic Ocean.

 It was while in Rome that Macellari started her Italian-language translation of Lawrence Durrell's fiction tetralogy The Alexandria Quartet.
 Macellari also translated James Joyce's Finnegans Wake.